New employee death at Chinese tech giant Pinduoduo prompts calls for boycott

 “A week has passed, but where are the investigation results by Shanghai labor inspection department?” the lawyer asked in another post.

-Wang said in his video, “The situation is too real to be overlooked and this is the last straw … This is not how the world is supposed to be.”
+Wang said in his video, “The situation is too real to be overlooked and this is the last straw. . . .
+This is not how the world is supposed to be.”